CWickhamAccor/codingame-code-magic/README.md

 ## TODO

+- [x] encourage ward creatures to kill lethal guards (when several guards)
+- [x] encourage creatures to kill guards (when several guards)
 - [ ] find all possible attacks and their outcomes and decide the best set of attacks
 - [ ] improve dangerosity for creatures
 - [x] prioritize the combinations of cards